 Vacuum and pressure cooker for fruits and vegetables

 There is currently no equipment listed with your specified properties, but we are sure we can help you.
 Try us!Contact us

 The tastes and consistency that you pick up in meat are determined by the fibers in the natural muscle.
 The structure of fibers, their water content, and the formation of connective tissue are all analyzed by your tongue which it then interprets as qualities of tenderness, juiciness, freshness.

 The primary sensory experience of eating meat comes from the interplay between fiber properties that are released by chewing.

 Food scientists are developing new ways of re-creating meat muscle fibers using plants.

 Textured vegetable protein (TVP) is plant protein formed into structures that mimic the fibrous character of meats and seafood.
 To achieve this, you need to mill the protein into a flour and mix it with water at high temperatures in an extruder.
-The thermomechanical energy alters the structure of the proteins allowing you to remodel them into fiber-like arrangements.
+The thermomechanical energy alters the structure of the proteins allowing you to remodel them into chunks or fiber-like arrangements.

 Try a meatless meatloaf

 TVP techniques experiment with a variety of plants from soy protein to peas, sunflower to potato.
 Different sources produce different textures, colors, and tastes and flavors matching a range of meat or fish products.